nordeim/Claude-MCP-Server/Custom MCP/docs/prompt_to_review.md

 Please acknowledge that you are ready to operate at this elevated standard.

 Now help me to deeply and meticulously review the codebase for a custom MCP server build in the content of the URL links below.
 Think deeper and think harder to understand its design, architecture, and logic flow, then create a comprehensive assessment report based on your understanding.
+Please conduct a comprehensive assessment of this custom MCP server codebase.
+Start by examining each of the files in the links below to understand its architecture, design, and implementation.

 # URLs for a custom MCP build
 1) https://raw.githubusercontent.com/nordeim/Claude-MCP-Server/refs/heads/main/Custom%20MCP/README.md